Fellini Museum, Rimini

 One of the galleries of the Fellini Museum at Palazzo del Fulgor; photo Lorenzo Burlando.

-A clip from “La dolce Vita” featuring Marcello Mastoianni and Anita Ekberg, Piazza Malatesta, Rimini.
+A clip from “La Dolce Vita” featuring Marcello Mastroianni and Anita Ekberg; Piazza Malatesta, Rimini.

 How our readers rate this museum (you can vote)